Darkseal/jquery.scrolling/README.md

 # Usage

-You can activate the events for one or more elements defined by the given selector:
+Activate the plugin for one or more elements defined by a selector:

         $('selector').scrolling();

-Or you can activate the evnets for raw DOM nodes created using the standard jQuery syntax:
+Or for raw DOM nodes created using the standard jQuery syntax:

         $('<div>content</div>').scrolling();